schlatterbeck/pgapy/README.rst

-To get started you need the PGAPack library, although it now comes bundled with PGApy, to install a *parallel* version you currently need a pre-installed PGApack compiled for the MPI library of choice.
+To get started you need the PGAPack library, although it now comes bundled with PGApy, to install a *parallel* version you currently need a pre-installed PGAPack_ compiled for the MPI library of choice.
 See `Installation`_ section for details.

 There currently is not much documentation for PGAPy.